-For the industrial and distribution warehouse portion of the site, it is recommended that consideration be given to the type of materials used for construction of the parking lots and buildings to help reduce the urban heat island effect.
+As for the industrial and distribution warehouse portion of the site, it is recommended that consideration be given to the type of materials used for construction of the parking lots and buildings to help reduce the urban heat island effect.
 The developer should consider pervious pavement and reflective roofing where possible.
 It is recommended that resources and information from the U.S Green Building Council, American Planning Association, U.S. EPA, Cool Communities, and Project ATLANTA (Atlanta Land Use Analysis: Temperature and Air Quality) study be reviewed.
-The Best Environmental Practices listed below should be reviewed and applied to the development where possible.
+The Best

-Preliminary Report: April 6, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: Brogdon Rd Mixed Use Dev # 759 Final Report Due: May 6, 2005 REVIEW REPORT Comments Due By: April 20, 2005
+Preliminary Report: April 6, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: Brogdon Rd Mixed Use Dev # 759 Final Report Due: May 6, 2005 Review Report Comments Due By: April 20, 2005